ccs282/adv_env_econ_24/README.md

 For the hands-on modelling part of the lecture, we are gonna be working in [`Julia`](https://julialang.org).
 Specifically, we're gonna be using the [`Mimi` package](https://www.mimiframework.org/Mimi.jl/stable/).

+Go to the [modelling README](./modelling/README.md) to see more on how to install Julia, open Jupyter Notebooks and working with Mimi.

 ### R

 For the empirical part of this course, the free software R is required and can be downloaded [here](https://www.r-project.org/).